robinfumei/FGO-Scripts/Sorted/README.md

 Names follow the below convention:
 `Order - Chapter - Node Arrow - Pre/Post Battle`
-Note that the chapter number used here have been converted to double digit numbers, so they don't match up exactly with the original file names.
+Note that the chapter number used here have been converted to double digit numbers, so as to appear in the proper order.
+Thus they don't match up exactly with the original file names.

 **Unsorted files:**